itsHel/xEdit-Guide-to-Outfit-NPCs-for-newbies/README.md

 Copy __FormID__ of your outfit and use it to replace NPC's current outfit
 ![img](/images/11.png)

-Now just `Ctrl + S` to save your mod, don't forget to activate it in your modlist
+Now just `Ctrl + S` to save your mod, don't forget to activate it in modlist

 And here she is
 ![img](/images/12.jpg)